netscaler/ansible-collection-netscaleradc/README.md

 This repository provides [Ansible](https://www.ansible.com)  modules for configuring [Citrix ADC](https://www.citrix.com/products/netscaler-adc/) instances.
 It uses the [NITRO REST API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html).
 All form factors of Citrix ADC are supported.

 The code here should be considered alpha quality and may be broken at times due to experiments and refactoring.
 Tagged releases should be stable.
-The most stable version will be availble with Ansible automatically.
+The most stable version will be available with Ansible automatically.

 ## Table of contents